DarkKnight2000/raylib-c-template/README.md

 make PLATFORM=PLATFORM_WEB
 ```

-- When switching platforms, run this command to build/rebuild raylib to required platform and build the project
+- We need to build both raylib and this project to the same platform with same settings.
+If raylib is built to the platform you are working on currently, no need to build it again.
+If not, then you can run this command to build/rebuild raylib to required platform and build the project

 ```
 # for Desktop